Why partner with us?

 Engineering Professors Council

 We work with the Engineering Professors Council as part of a working group to create ethical case studies for use in engineering.
-This work is an evolution of ideas generated during a two day board retreat that Engineers Without Borders UK facilitated in 2021.

 Read more